-As a follow-up to last week’s film screenings in recognition of International Day of the World’s Indigenous Peoples (August 9), we have assembled a collection of films, videos, and additional resources about the Ainu people.
-These links are available for free and we hope it encourages you to continue learning about the indigenous peoples of Japan.
-Stay tuned for more Ainu-related announcements!
+As a follow-up to our film screenings, we have assembled a collection of films, videos, and additional resources about the Ainu people.
+These links are available for free and we hope it encourages you to continue learning more about the indigenous peoples of Japan.

 Produced by NHK World TV • 2019 • Short Documentary/Music • 5 min. • Presented in Japanese and Ainu with English subtitles